- Share with Friends

 Rides and Attractions at Chessington Theme Park

-In Africa, the attractions include the Penguins of Madagascar Live show, Toadies Crazy Cars and the Treetop Hoppers ride.
+In Africa, the attractions include the Gruffalo Live show, Toadie’s Crazy Cars and the Treetop Hoppers ride.

 Located in the Mexicana section of the park is The Scorpion Express, a family-friendly roller coaster.
 This is a fun ride for all the family, suitable for brave young adventurers who can experience their first roller coaster thrill.
 The ride is themed around an unstable mine guarded by a giant Scorpion with surprises awaiting you at every turn including fire and water effects.
 Also located in the Mexicana section of the park is The rattlesnake roller coaster which is themed around an old Mexican tin mine.
 The roller coaster snakes its way through sharp turns, inclines and sudden dips.

-Located in the Transylvania section of the theme park is The Vampire roller coaster.
+Located in the Wild Woods (formerly Transylvania) section of the theme park is The Vampire roller coaster.
 With a height restriction of only 1.1 metres, this roller coaster is perfect for all ages.
 The Vampire is an inverted roller coaster ride that flies over the village and treetops with your legs dangling below you.
+This section of the Theme Park also plays host to The Gruffalo River Ride Adventure.

 Dragons Fury a spinning roller coaster ride is located in Land of the Dragons.
 Other attractions in this section of the park include Canopy Capers, Sea Dragons, Dragon’s Playhouse and Griffin’s Galleon.